mahimachouhan09/QuorumApp-full-stack-/README.md

 # Features
 - User authentication and authorization
-- User can create and update profile
+- User can create/update and view profile
 - User can ask Question
 - User can Answer questions
 - User can comment on answer
-- Search questions asked by specific user
+- Search questions
+- User can Upvote, DownVote questions and answers
+- User can like/dislike comments on answer
+- User has image support on posting answer
+- User can mark/unmark favourite questions

 # Technology-Used
 - python,